G6EJD/ESP8266-NTP-time-on-an-OLED-with-WiFi-Manager/README.md

 **** YOU MUST USE THE DISPLAY DRIVER (1306) PROVIDED ****

 An ESP8266 displays accurate time using NTP on an OLED display, using the WiFi Manager to make a network connection.
-SO place the sketch and Adafruit_ssd1306.cpp and .h files in the same folder
+So, place the sketch and Adafruit_ssd1306.cpp and .h files in the same folder

 DST adjustment rules have been refined and now support correct time change-over.